TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-oss/setup-prometheus-pump.md

 ### 2. Install Tyk Pump with PodMonitor

-If you have Prometheus Operator enabled on the cluster, it would look for “PodMonitor” or “ServiceMonitor” resource and scrap from specified port.
+If you have Prometheus Operator enabled on the cluster, it would look for “PodMonitor” or “ServiceMonitor” resources and scrap from specified port.
 The only thing you would need to modify here is the helm release name for Prometheus Operator.

-Also customise Prometheus Custom Metrics based on your analytics needs.
+Also you can customise Prometheus Custom Metrics based on your analytics needs.
 We are using `tyk_http_requests_total` and `tyk_http_latency` described [here]({{<ref "/tyk-stack/tyk-pump/other-data-stores/monitor-apis-prometheus">}}) for illustration:

 ```bash
 NAMESPACE=tyk-oss